-To stop automatically renewal of a cert, you can execute the following to remove the cert from the renewal list:
+To stop the automatic renewal of a cert, you can execute the following to remove the cert from the renewal list:

 acme.sh --remove -d example.com

-The cert or key files are not removed from the local file system, you can remove these files or respective directory (e.g.
+The cert or key files are not removed from the local file system, you can remove these files or respective directories (e.g.

 ~/.acme.sh/example.com) by yourself.